 - Develop a sustainable model after the lifetime of the project.

-Learning from the past to change and improve the future is the very reason that NCMD exists; and we thank the entire CDR community for enabling us to do just that.
-Find below, details of our achievements in our annual and impact reports:
+Learning from the past to change and improve the future is the very reason that NCMD exists.
+We thank all professionals who contribute to child death reviews for enabling us to do just that.
+You can find details of our achievements in our impact reports.

 Bristol Medical School at the University of Bristol is a leading centre for collaborative and multi-disciplinary research in population and translational health sciences.

 QES is a specialist developer of web based and offline apps, supporting secure digital data solutions for a diverse range of public and private sector clients.